You know what’s amazing about the human brain?

 Whichever scenario applies to you, you are a student in your subject and you can use these 10 brain hacks to learn how to study fast and learn quickly.

-Before asking what is the best method to study, start with creating an attack plan on how to study fast and effectively.
+Before asking about the best brain hacks for studying, start with creating an attack plan on how to study fast and effectively.
 Add these tips into your study battle strategy and you will conquer any subject.

 Studying can often feel like work.
 And let’s be real . . .
 Sometimes we're resistant to work.
 We make excuses to avoid it.

 Make studying a habit.
 Learning isn’t all discipline and mental willpower.
 Those resources are quickly exhausted.
 The trick is to make studying as automatic as brushing your teeth.
 Do this by using these brain hacks:

 With our smartphones seemingly affixed to our bodies, distractions are never in short supply.

 Distractions are dangerous to your learning experience.
 They break your focus.
 Your brain becomes wired to seek a dopamine hit every ten minutes.
 Naturally, this would make whatever you’re studying as boring as watching paint dry.

 Slowly train your attention span.
 Start with just 15 minutes of distraction-free focus.
 Slowly build it minute by minute.

 Before you begin a study session, ask yourself: What do you intend to accomplish during this study session?